brwali/proj1/proj1/README.md

 Evidence that the whole team is using the same tools: everyone can get to all tools and files| 3|
 Evidence that the whole team is using the same tools (e.g. config files in the repo, updated by lots of different people)|3 |
 Evidence that the whole team is using the same tools (e.g. tutor can ask anyone to share screen, they demonstrate the system running on their computer)| 3|
-Evidence that the members of the team are working across multiple places in the code base| |
+Evidence that the members of the team are working across multiple places in the code base|3|
 Short release cycles|1 |seems like most of the work was done in two weeks

 | Questions | Answers|
 ------------|--------|
- Does your website and documentation provide a clear, high-level overview of your software?|
- Does your website and documentation clearly describe the type of user who should use your software? |
+ Does your website and documentation provide a clear, high-level overview of your software?|yes Does your website and documentation clearly describe the type of user who should use your software? |
 Do you publish case studies to show how your software has been used by yourself and others?|
 Is the name of your project/software unique?|